 Although still a small market, in Q1 2019 there were 21 venture capital transactions which is a 50% increase on the previous quarter.
 The overall value of the investments were 103.3 PLN, a 37% increase to the previous quarter.
 Majority of these deals were Polish owned tech startups with a range of products including packaging design, shelving and eyewear.

 4. Smart Business: Creating New Business Models

 Google has their Google for Startups campus in the Praga region of the city.
-The campus is situated in the old Polish Vodka Factory where there are a range of offices, restaurants and a Polish Vodka museum if you need a break from the daily grind of work!
+The campus is situated in the old Polish Vodka Factory.
+There are a range of offices, restaurants and a Polish Vodka museum.
+Perfect if you need a break from the daily grind of work!